 It is important to have a skilled accident attorney on your side to properly investigate and pursue the case.

-In these flying tire cases, the innocent motorist or motorcyclist was lawfully traveling on the highway and was struck by either a tire or tire fragment from another vehicle.
-In one case, the entire wheel came off a semi-truck and struck a biker, causing fatal injuries.
-We filed a wrongful death lawsuit for his family and won a substantial settlement for them.
+In these types of accidents, the innocent motorist or motorcyclist was lawfully traveling on the highway and was struck by either a tire or tire fragment from another vehicle.

 Why You Need a Lawyer to Investigate the Accident